 Net Interest Income.
-Net interest income for the quarter ended June 30, 2023 September 30, 2023, decreased \$8.9 million \$12.3 million, or 22.3% 29.3%, to \$31.2 million \$29.7 million, from \$40.1 million \$42.0 million for the quarter ended June 30, 2022 September 30, 2022 primarily due to a 69 basis point decrease in net interest margin to 2.34% 2.25% for the quarter ended June 30, 2023 September 30, 2023, from 3.03% 3.08% for the quarter ended June 30, 2022 September 30, 2022.
+Net interest income for the quarter ended September 30, 2023, decreased \$12.3 million, or 29.3%, to \$29.7 million, from \$42.0 million for the quarter ended September 30, 2022 primarily due to an 83 basis point decrease in net interest margin to 2.25% for the quarter ended September 30, 2023, from 3.08% for the quarter ended September 30, 2022.
 The decrease in net interest margin was primarily due to the cost of interest-bearing liabilities increasing faster than the repricing of interest-earning assets.
-The cost of interest-bearing liabilities increased by 170 basis points to 2.05% 2.31% for the quarter ended June 30, 2023 September 30, 2023, from 0.35% 0.53% for the quarter ended June 30, 2022 September 30, 2022, driven by both higher cost of deposits and borrowed funds, reflective of the rising interest rate environment.
-The increase in the cost of interest-bearing liabilities was partially offset by an increase in yields the yield on interest-earning assets, which increased by 59 basis points to 3.88% 4.00% for the quarter ended June 30, 2023 September 30, 2023, from 3.29% 3.46% for the quarter ended June 30, 2022 September 30, 2022.
+The cost of interest-bearing liabilities increased by 178 basis points to 2.31% for the quarter ended September 30, 2023, from 0.53% for the quarter ended September 30, 2022, driven by both higher cost of deposits and borrowed funds, reflective of the rising interest rate environment.
+The increase in the cost of interest-bearing liabilities was partially offset by an increase in the yield on interest-earning assets, which increased by 54 basis points to 4.00% for the quarter ended September 30, 2023, from 3.46% for the quarter ended September 30, 2022.

 Provision for Credit Losses.
-The provision for credit losses on loans decreased by \$119,000 \$2.5 million to a provision of \$30,000 \$188,000 for the quarter ended June 30, 2023 September 30, 2023, from a provision of \$149,000 \$2.7 million for the quarter ended June 30, 2022 September 30, 2022.
-The decrease in the current quarter provision for credit losses was primarily due to minimal a decrease in loan growth and balances, a decrease in reserves related to non-economic qualitative loss factors in the multifamily and commercial real estate portfolios, and a decrease in reserves related to the PCD portfolio, attributable to improved cash flows.
-The decreases were partially offset by a worsening macroeconomic outlook, higher net charge-offs, and an increase in reserves for downgraded commercial and industrial loans, primarily due to a \$13.8 million loan that is current and collateralized by receivables and business assets being downgraded to substandard loans.
-Net charge-offs were \$312,000 \$2.9 million for the quarter ended June 30, 2023 September 30, 2023, compared to net charge-offs recoveries of \$392,000 \$149,000 for the quarter ended June 30, 2022 September 30, 2022, due to \$2.9 million in net charge-offs on small business unsecured commercial and industrial loans.
+The provision for credit losses on loans decreased by \$2.5 million to a provision of \$188,000 for the quarter ended September 30, 2023, from a provision of \$2.7 million for the quarter ended September 30, 2022.
+The decrease was primarily due to a decrease in loan balances, a decrease in reserves related to non-economic qualitative loss factors in the multifamily and commercial real estate portfolios, and a decrease in reserves related to the PCD portfolio, attributable to improved cash flows.
+The decreases were partially offset by a worsening macroeconomic outlook, higher net charge-offs, and an increase in reserves for downgraded commercial and industrial loans.
+Net charge-offs were \$2.9 million for the quarter ended September 30, 2023, compared to net recoveries of \$149,000 for the quarter ended September 30, 2022, due to \$2.9 million in net charge-offs on small business unsecured commercial and industrial loans.

 Non-interest Income.
-Non-interest income increased decreased by \$2.1 million, \$165,000, or 268.1% 7.2%, to \$2.8 million \$2.1 million for the quarter ended June 30, 2023 September 30, 2023, from \$765,000 \$2.3 million for the quarter ended June 30, 2022 September 30, 2022, primarily due to a \$2.1 million increase \$183,000 decrease in fees and service charges for customers, primarily related to lower overdraft fees, and a \$174,000 decrease in gains on sales of loans, partially offset by a \$131,000 decrease in losses on trading securities.
+Non-interest income decreased by \$165,000, or 7.2%, to \$2.1 million for the quarter ended September 30, 2023, from \$2.3 million for the quarter ended September 30, 2022, primarily due to a \$183,000 decrease in fees and service charges for customers, primarily related to lower overdraft fees, and a \$174,000 decrease in gains on sales of loans, partially offset by a \$131,000 decrease in losses on trading securities.
 The decrease in gains on sales of loans was due to a \$99,000 gain realized on the sale of one SBA loan totaling \$974,000 in the third quarter of 2023 as compared to a \$273,000 gain realized on the sale of two SBA loans totaling \$2.5 million in the third quarter of 2022.
-For the quarter ended June 30, 2023 September 30, 2023, gains losses on trading securities, net, were \$506,000 \$295,000, compared to losses of \$1.6 million \$426,000 in the comparative prior year quarter.
+For the quarter ended September 30, 2023, losses on trading securities, net, were \$295,000, compared to losses of \$426,000 in the quarter ended September 30, 2022.
 Gains and losses on trading securities have a minimal effect on net income since participants benefit from, and bear the full risk of, changes in the trading securities market values.